fury148/Project-SPL/README.md

 Connect Pins 2-8 to the keypad

-Connet Pins 9 to the 12V Solenoid
+Connet Pins 9 to the Signal Connector on the Relay

+Connect the Relay Positive Output to the Solinoid Positive

+Connect the 12V powersupply to the Common of the Solenoid

+Connect the Solenoid Negative to Power Supply Ground

 Connect Pin 10 to Green wire (RX) from the Fingerprint Sensor